I must say I’ve had a lot of fun looking for fonts to put on this list.

 Essqué Productions published this free font for us on Dafont.
 The author notes that the inspiration for Neon 80s was the reminiscence of 80s neon lettering.
 Back in those days, neon was everywhere.
 The creator of Neon 80s definitely gave this font a newer look that still captures the essence of 80s typography.

 Sabo, created by a Swiss typographer Philippe Moesch, is a unique pixel font.
 It most definitely has the 8-bit inspired look and the font has a strong 80s vibe.
 However, it’s designed a little differently than the typical pixel font and that makes the font just so much more interesting.

 Released in 2012, Intro comes with two types, one fully filled in and one with inside line.
-Intro praises itself on being highly symmetric which is one of the big reasons for its appeal.
+Intro praises itself on being highly symmetric which is one of the biggest reasons for its appeal.

-Endless Bummer is a hand drawn font.
+Endless Bummer is a hand-drawn font.
 The 80s skateboarding scene such as graphics, brands, and overall cultures from the decade inspired the designer Aaron May to create it.